Hendon Publishing - Article Archive Details

-: Seven years after 9/11, radio interoperability between first responder agencies remains an issue.
-The good news:
+The bad news: Seven years after 9/11, radio interoperability between first responder agencies remains an issue.

-Since the attack on the World Trade Center, many creative interoperability products have come to market.
+The good news: Since the attack on the World Trade Center, many creative interoperability products have come to market.
 One of the most interesting we have seen recently is BAE Systems’ First InterComm System.
 The reason: The First InterComm solution goes a step beyond the common approach to radio interoperability, where disparate transceivers are plugged into a common gateway box with software switching voice traffic between them.
-The Concept

 The First InterComm System is built upon the Vehicle Communications Assembly (VCA).
 This is a shoebox-sized smart transceiver that is mounted within the cab or trunk of a first responder vehicle, usually the first vehicles to arrive at an incident.
 For the system to work, at least one vehicle from each agency responding to the scene needs to be equipped with a low-cost VCA.
 For instance, the fire, EMS and police vehicles that typically respond to mutual-aid situations, one vehicle from each agency needs to have a VCA on board, powered by its 12-volt electrical system.